 2.8 Rating & Feedback software

-95% of people read product reviews before making a purchase online, statistics shown.
-For that reason, the visibility of reviews on ecommerce sites is necessary, especially when shoppers cannot directly see and touch the products.
+95% of people read product reviews before making a purchase online, statistics show.
+For that reason, the visibility of reviews on e-commerce sites is necessary, especially when shoppers cannot directly see and touch the products.
 Similarly, product ratings also help them so much in comparing and making a decision.

 Ratings and feedback software allow you to leverage user-generated content.
 By integrating this kind of software on your website, you let users rate and review products without reaching out and asking for them.
-Left reviews not only give customers persuasive information and more reasons to choose a product but also help your website/product page to rank higher on Google once it receives positive reviews.
+Left reviews give customers persuasive information and more reasons to choose a product and help your website/product page rank higher on Google once it receives positive reviews.

 - Manage reviews across channels